 The deadline for filing the self-assessment tax return for 2018/19 is 31 January 2020.
-This is also the date by which any outstanding tax for 2018/19 must be paid and, where payments need to be made on account, the date by which the first payment on account of the 2019/20 liability must be made.
+This is also the date by which any outstanding tax for 2018/19 must pay.
+Thus, where payments need to be on the account.
+The date by which the first Payment on account of the 2019/20 liability is a must.